berndblasius/Covid19/README.md

 ##### read_data.jl
 Functions to read-in outbreak time series for a given country.
 Data are taken from the [John Hopkins CSSE repository](https://github.com/CSSEGISandData/COVID-19).
 I will try to update the data regularly.
-The functions include some minor preprocessing, such as interpolations (for known irregularities in the John Hopkins data set).
+The functions include some minor preprocessing, such as interpolation for known irregularities in the John Hopkins data set.
+The returned number of infected gives the prevalence, that is, the number of active cases, in contrast to the often given cumulative number of cases.
+Additionally a function to calculate arrival dates in countries.

 ##### corona_tsa.jl
 Some functions for time series analysis of outbreak data.
-The focus is on plotting current outbreak dynamics and trends in different countries.
+The focus is on plotting current dynamics and trends of the outbreaks in different countries.
-In particular, incidence vs time, plotting log-transformed data and analysis of local trends.
+In particular, daily incidence, visualization of log-transformed data and analysis of local trends.

 ##### Wang_SEIAHR.jl
 A julia implementation of the SEIR-like model describing the Coronavirus COVID-19 outbreak 2019/20,